polyswarmer/documentation/_i18n/en/_docs/Level-2-clamav-to-multi.md

 This tutorial will show you how to combine multiple analysis backends and outlines a basic verdict distillation primitive.
 The two backends will be `ClamAV` (from the last tutorial) and [`YARA`](https://virustotal.github.io/yara/).

-Before we start, make sure that you have the latest code from these repos:

-* [**microengine**](https://github.com/polyswarm/polyswarm-client/tree/master/src/microengine): an extensible Microengine with configurable backends
-* [**orchestration**](https://github.com/polyswarm/orchestration): An example test network setup for local development

-And of course, `docker` and `docker-compose` are still requirements as well.
-These projects are dockerized for your convenience.

-## Scanners
+## Introducing Scanners

-Lets us introduce the concept of Scanners.
 For the past two tutorials we've been overriding the `scan` method in the Microengine class to implement our custom scanning functionality.
+This is simple and works great for when you're just getting started.

-`polyswarm-client` also provides for `Scanner` objects, which contain the same scan method which can be overridden to customize behavior.
+To make developing multiple Scanners as easy as possible, `polyswarm-client` also provides for `Scanner` objects, which contain the same `scan` method which can be overridden to customize behavior.
-This allows a separation between scanning logic and bounty/offer submission logic, and for easier reuse in other Microengines or Arbiters.
+This allows a separation between scanning logic and bounty / offer submission logic, and for easier reuse in other Microengines or Arbiters.

-If we examine the base `Microengine`'s scan implementation, we can see that if it is provided a scanner object it's scan method will use it by default.
+If we examine the base `micorengine` scan implementation, we can see that, when provided with a `scanner` object, `scanner.scan()` is invoked by default.

 ```py
     async def scan(self, guid, content, chain):